-TOEFL Writing Essential Words - Part 2 - disadvantage and disadvantageous
+TOEFL & IELTS Writing Essential Words - Part 2 - disadvantage and disadvantageous

 In today’s post, you are going to learn the words disadvantage and disadvantageous.
 These two words are often used in TOEFL and IELTS exams.
 In this post, you will learn how to use them with proper prepositions and common collocations.
 So let’s get started!

-- The disadvantage of living in the countryside is poor quality of education.
+- The disadvantage of living in the countryside is the poor quality of education.

-- One disadvantage of living in the countryside is poor quality of education.
+- One disadvantage of living in the countryside is the poor quality of education.

-- One of the disadvantages of living in the countryside is poor quality of education.
+- One of the disadvantages of living in the countryside is the poor quality of education.

 However, only if disadvantage is used at the very beginning of a sentence we say ‘disadvantage of something’.
 When using expletive constructions like “There is/are” it would sound wrong or unnatural to say “There are many disadvantages of living in the countryside.
 Many students make this mistake.
 Here you should use the prepositions in/to as in the following two sentences: